 Each available shock mount was designed for a specific microphone model and its particular mass.

-What is a pop filter used for?
+What does a pop filter do?

 Hold your hand in front of your mouth and pronounce “Peter Pan”.
 You will notice that P-s produce a burst of air.
 These sounds are called plosives and will sound very disturbing on your recording.